Trac Migration ticket numbers vs. global Issue numbers

 - Use an issue counter on a project based instead of a global base (This might have many other issues).

-#1 Updated by Mathias Kühn almost 13 years ago
+#1 Updated by Mathias Kühn over 13 years ago

 The only thing that i could think would work here is to have some sort of a 'namespace' prefix used when importing an old project.
 Like "Project A" having tickets #1 to #5 it would create projecta-1 to projecta-5 on the redmine side.
 I'm not sure if redmine could handle that.